apivideo/api.video-documentation/get-started/aws-migration.md

 2. Select Amazon S3 from the list.

-3. Autherize with api.video with your account.
+3. Authorize with api.video with your account.
 This process will link your api.video workspace to the Import tool.

 4. Select the project that you would like to import the video.